nelsonclaire/bank/problem_breakdown.md

 3. Depositing 100 makes a balance = 100

-4. Depositing 100, then withdrawing 30 leaves a balance = 70
+4. Depositing 100, depositing 50, then withdrawing 30 leaves a balance = 120

 5. Check it records the date of a deposit